How To Start a Cleaning Business The Right Way

 • DBA — a sole proprietor doing business under another name (e.g. John Smith trading as Mr. Mop)

-• S-Corp — an independent corporation that allows profits and losses to pass through to the owner’s personal income
+• S-Corp — an independent corporation that passes profits and losses through to the owner’s personal income

-• C-Corp — an independent corporation that is taxed separately to the owner’s income
+• C-Corp — an independent corporation taxed separately from the owner’s income

-Once you’ve established your business, you need to become licensed.
-Any business regulated by a federal agency needs their approval, for example the ATF regulates stores selling alcohol and tobacco.
-While cleaning businesses generally don’t require federal agency approval, if you clean in a niche industry or use restricted cleaning solutions, it’s worth making sure.
+Once your business is established, you need to become licensed.
+Businesses regulated by a federal agency need its approval (the ATF regulates alcohol and tobacco sellers, for example).
+Cleaning businesses generally don’t require federal approval, but if you clean in a niche industry or use restricted solutions, confirm whether you do.

-Even if you don’t need a business license approved by a federal agency, you still need to register your business for income tax purposes.
-You’ll also need a vendor’s license in order to calculate and pay sales tax.
-You can apply for a vendor’s license with your city clerk or local administrator.
+Even without federal approval, you still need to register your business for income tax.
+You’ll also need a vendor’s license to calculate and pay sales tax — apply with your city clerk or local administrator.

-Before starting your business, speak to your city clerk about all the local ordinances in order to ensure you’re fully compliant.
-Some cities or counties require that cleaning services are bonded, and even if it isn’t mandatory, many large businesses won’t hire a company that isn’t bonded.
+Before launching, talk to your city clerk about local ordinances to ensure you’re fully compliant.
+Some cities or counties require cleaning services to be bonded, and even where it isn’t mandatory, many large clients won’t hire an unbonded company.

-Sole proprietorships generally have a lower barrier to entry than other businesses, but don’t assume this means you don’t need to be licensed and bonded.
-Always check with your city clerk or state business office to be sure.
+Sole proprietorships have a lower barrier to entry, but that doesn’t mean you can skip licensing and bonding — always check with your city clerk or state business office.

 How much money do you need to start a cleaning business?

-What entrepreneurs really want to know is how much it will cost to get their cleaning business started.
-Unfortunately there’s no simple answer to that question, although starting a sole proprietorship working as a residential cleaner is significantly cheaper and easier than setting up an LLC with multiple employees working in a niche industrial field.
+There’s no single answer, but starting a sole proprietorship as a residential cleaner is far cheaper and easier than setting up an LLC with multiple employees in a niche industrial field.

-Even though starting cheap is one of the big advantages to founding a cleaning company, it’s worth spending a little extra on insurance, even if it isn’t a legal requirement.
-This is especially true for sole traders, because there’s no separation of business and personal liability, meaning if you accidentally drop a family heirloom onto a marble floor, you could be on the hook for thousands of dollars in damages.
+Even though starting cheap is a big advantage, it’s worth spending a little extra on insurance even when it isn’t legally required — especially for sole traders, since there’s no separation between business and personal liability.
+Drop a family heirloom on a marble floor and you could be on the hook for thousands.

 Starting a cleaning business checklist